BDurga26/Fake-News-Detection/README.md

-The algorithms used are Logistic Regression with an accuracy of 92%.
+The algorithms used are Logistic Regression with an accuracy of 92%.<br />
-Decision Tree with an accuracy of 79%.
+Decision Tree with an accuracy of 79%.<br />
-Random forest with an accuracy of 89%
+Random forest with an accuracy of 89%<br />
-Naive bayes with an accuracy of 82%.
+Naive bayes with an accuracy of 82%.<br />
-Passive Agressive with an accuracy of 93%
+Passive Agressive with an accuracy of 93%<br />
-SVM with an accuracy of 94%.
+SVM with an accuracy of 94%.<br />
-The SVM model is saved using joblib as it gets highest accuracy and vector file which is used to convert text to numerics.
+The SVM model is saved using joblib as it gets highest accuracy and vector file which is used to convert text to numerics.<br />